Goodvibesmila/Grey-Clay/readme.md

-GREY CLAY
+## Projectname: GREY CLAY

-För att köra projektet:

-1. Öppna terminalen och skriv: (dubbelkolla)

-npm init -y
-npm i vite@latest

-2. För att köra server kör du följande kommando i terminalen:
+- Built on Npm install.
+- React/ts frontend.
+- Node.js/express backend.
+- Third part, stripe and mongoDb mongoose

+# How to run the project:

+1. Open two terminals and write: cd server (in one of the). cd client, then cd vite-project (in the other one).

+2. Write in both terminals:
-npm run start
+npm install

-3. För att köra projektet i webbläsaren kör du följande kommando i terminalen:
+and then:

-npm run dev
+npm run dev (To run the project).

+# Add .env-file (Server-folder) (key added on it'slearning)

-## PAKET JAG HAR INSTALLERAT: (Dubbelkolla)
+## Dependencies: (Dubbelkolla)

 ### Serversidan:
-vite@latest = Senaste versionen av npm
+vite@latest = latest version of npm
 Npm
 Express
-Nodemon som -D (dev dependencies) dotenv stripe cors bcrypt mongoose
+Nodemon
+dotenv
+stripe
+cors
+bcrypt
+mongoose
+Fortawesome-free
+cookies

 ### clientsidan:

-npm create vite@latest
-cd vite-project
-npm install
+Fortawesome
+Npm
+react (+react-router-dom)
+typescript (incl. eslint)